 Trigger Type Trigger Event TMO ON Successful registration on entering TMO from DMO.
 DMO ON Before TMO deregistration, and before entering DMO.
 Transmit Inhibit Mode (TXI) ON Radio is about to enter TXI.
 Transmit Inhibit Mode (TXI) OFF Radio has successfully registered after leaving TXI.
 Low battery Radio detects its battery level has reached or fallen below the level specified by service provider.
-Loss of GNSS Radio detects a loss of GNSS for a minimum duration defined by service provid- er.
+Loss of GNSS Radio detects a loss of GNSS for a minimum duration defined by service provider.
 Recovery of GNSS Radio detects a recovery of GNSS signal for a minimum duration defined by service provider.
-Status entered (Sta- tus and RMS Sta- tus) Radio sends a status defined in the codeplug for location reporting by pre-pro- gramming.
+Status entered Radio sends a status defined in the codeplug for location reporting by pre-programming.
 GNSS ON Positioning device has been switched ON.
 GNSS OFF Positioning device in the radio is switched OFF.
 Emergency Periodic Profile (LRRP only) Radio is in emergency operation and given time interval after the last location report expires.